RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

 - lifecycles are often short due to planned obsolescence and phone contracts that provide new phones every 2 years
 - often non-repairable
 - many organizations are using software like MS Teams, Zoom or Google hangouts for conversations rather than phones
-- chargers are often not interchangeable
+- chargers are often not interchangeable and create e-waste

 ## In the news
 -